blakemizelle/nationbuilder-raise-event-type-badges/README.md

 ## Important Notes

 - This is an example implementation for the NationBuilder Raise theme
-- Requires Bootstrap 5 classes (included in Raise theme)
+- Utilizes default Bootstrap 4 classes (included in Raise theme)
 - May need modification for other themes or styling frameworks
 - Intended as a learning resource/starting point, not a drop-in solution